meg9468/MirIni/README.md

 INI File Class for Arduino / ESP32 / ESP8266

-This class implements a really simple way to hnadle INI files for Arduino / ESP32 / ESP8266....
+This class implements a really simple way to handle INI files for Arduino / ESP32 / ESP8266....
 I have tried to make it indepedent of FileSystem.
 Tested only with SPIFFS